 - Procedures to drain abscesses

-What are common forms of CD symptom management?
+What are common forms of inflammatory bowel disease symptom management?

-Some people with CD may use other types of over-the-counter medicines or supplements to help with symptom relief, such as:
+Some people with IBD may use other types of over-the-counter medicines or supplements to help with symptom relief, such as:

 - Pain relievers